Evfidiw/MoBA/README.md

 This repository contains the offical implementation of paper:

-_MoBA: Mixture of Bidirectional Adapter for Multi-modal Sarcasm Detection_, ACM MM 2024
+_MoBA: Mixture of Bi-directional Adapter for Multi-modal Sarcasm Detection_, ACM MM 2024